HackListX/HackListX.github.io/index.md

 ## HackListX

-Congrats!
-You've found an actively maintained list of Information Security-related streams.
+This is a list of Information Security-related streams.
 Please contribute missing streams or errors via a pull request, an issue, or the Discord link below.

 ## Streamers